Catalyst Cloud provides some pre-configured operating system images to make it easier for you to get started on the cloud.

 Our standard policy is not to modify or customise cloud images provided by upstream Linux distributions.
 This gives you the assurance that you are running software exactly as provided by the software providers.

-Before using the images provided by Catalyst, you should always confirm that they are suitable for your needs and fit for purpose.
-Catalyst provides them “as is”, without warranty of any kind.
+Before using the images provided by Catalyst Cloud, you should always confirm that they are suitable for your needs and fit for purpose.
+Catalyst Cloud provides them “as is”, without warranty of any kind.
 If there is something you need to change, you can always upload your own images, crafted the way you like, or take a snapshot of ours and modify it the way you need.

 Note